 Bummer, right?
-Well, let’s first explain the issue with composition over inheritance in more detail.
+Well, let’s first explain the issue with inheritance in more detail.
 Afterwards we will show you how you can still fix all this without implementing the whole entity system from scratch.

-Composition over inheritance under the looking glass
+Inheritance under the looking glass

-What does composition over inheritance mean in our context?
+What does inheritance mean in our context?
 The idea is that the game engine provides a generic entity base class from which all other game entities should be derived.
 Derived entities classes can add more properties and implement new functionality.
 In a game engine such as impact.js it is encouraged that each new entity is created as a new class.
 So what we get is something like this:

 The first problem becomes apparent once our entities grow in complexity: since all functionality is stuffed into entity classes, we accumulate a huge amount of object properties.
 Here is an example how this applied to our ActorEntity class: